Copyright © 2016

 "Running scared Lieutenant, why?"

-"No Mister Sharpe, I just did what I thought was my duty."
+"No Mister Grey, I just did what I thought was my duty."

 "Yes right, duty.
 Listen lad, if they had lost the King's colours, everyone of those toffs would have had to resign their commissions, not only that but they would have been disgraced along with their families for about ten generations.
 Do you know what it means to lose the King's colours in battle?
 Not a one of them would have been able to hold up their heads again.
 Their whole lives would have been ruined.
 What you did was save them from a fate worse than death.
 They are now in your debt, and for them, that's a serious place to be in.
 Some O them may even be praying you don't get to go home like."

-Thomas looked up at Sharpe as he tried to fully understand the position he was now in.
-Sharpe could see the boy's brain working and decided it was time to get off the subject.
+Thomas looked up at Grey as he tried to fully understand the position he was now in.
+Grey could see the boy's brain working and decided it was time to get off the subject.

 Thomas was surprised when he looked around and saw the stranger leaning against the stone fence no more than ten yards away.
 He was still smoking his pipe as he looked over at the pair sitting under the wall.

-O'Malley ambled over and squatted down beside Thomas, looking at Sharpe he said, "Ye know Mister Sharpe, a man could get awful thirsty in this hot weather.
+O'Rourke ambled over and squatted down beside Thomas, looking at Grey he said, "Ye know Mister Grey, a man could get awful thirsty in this hot weather.
 Perhaps a small tipple may not go astray while I chat to this here hero and tell him about all the nasties in the world today."

-Much to Thomas surprise, Sharpe took a small silver flask from his pocket and gave it to O'Malley.
+Much to Thomas surprise, Grey took a small silver flask from his pocket and gave it to O'Rourke.

 "If you empty that flask you bull headed Irishman, I'll have the skin off your back."

-O'Malley smiled at Sharpe as he tipped the flask and took a hefty sip.
+O'Rourke smiled at Grey as he tipped the flask and took a hefty sip.

-"Sure you will Mister Sharpe and the Frenchies will pave the road with gold."
+"Sure you will Mister Grey and the Frenchies will pave the road with gold."

-"Enough of your lip O'Malley.
+"Enough of your lip O'Rourke.
 Now just make sure the lad knows what he needs to before he gets to his lines and where the hell are those other two miscreants?"

 "Cooper is down a ways and Jones is reading his blasted bible up in the tree line."